anno-mods/shared-resources/README.md

 # Shared Mod Resources

-Important: Do not include modified versions of shared resources in your mod.
+Important: Only include as is, do not modify shared resources in your mod.
-You will break other mods by that.
+You will break other mods by that otherwise.

-Propose changes here instead.
+Open issues or create PRs here instead.

 ## How to use